-- The custodial parent requires child care in order for her to attend primary or secondary education.
+- The custodial parent requires child care in order for her to look for employment.

 Do I Have To Pay Half of Daycare or Child Care?

-In many states their laws require that each party pay half of daycare of child care expenses.
+In many states, their laws require that each party pay half of day care or child care expenses.
 However the law in New York State is different.
-In New York State, child care expenses are allocated between the parties in proportion to the parent’s respective incomes. using the same percentages that are used in calculating the basic child support payment.
+In New York State, child care expenses are allocated between the parties in proportion to the parent’s respective incomes, using the same percentages that are used in calculating the basic child support payment.

 What Type Of Child Care Can The Custodial Parent Use?

 Expensive nannies may also qualify, especially in high income situations.
-I had a case where both parents were emergency room physicians, and the mother often worked 12 hour night shifts and double shifts, so required a nanny to live in her home during these periods
+I had a case where both parents were emergency room physicians, and the mother often worked 12 hour night shifts and double shifts, so she required a nanny to live in her home during these periods.

 As The Father, Do I Have A Say Regarding Choice Of Childcare Provider?